stepanvanecek/failover_test_framework/readme.md

 Test framework for cloud failover mechanisms
 ============================================

-The frmework is used to evaluate the temporal behavior of various failover approaches in the infrastructure of Cloud & Heat.
+The framework is used to evaluate the temporal behavior of various failover approaches in the infrastructure of Cloud & Heat.

 Installation
 ------------